raspberrypilearning/mapping-the-weather/worksheet.md

     stations = get(url).json()
     ```

 1. Save and run this file to fetch the data.
-You can examine the data by typing the following into the Python shell:
+You will be able to examine the data, for example by typing the following into the Python shell:

     ``` python
     stations['items'][0]